 All employees/operatives have a duty to report any unsafe or unhealthy working conditions, practices or arrangements to their manager/supervisor.
 The Project Manager will take immediate remedial action to eliminate or minimise the risk and will take the necessary long-term action to prevent future occurrences.
+Relevant Legislation and Information:

-CITB GE700: Accident Prevention and Control
+Management of Health & Safety at Work Regulations 1999 CITB GE700: Accident Prevention and Control